davidlazar/pwclip/README.md

         length: 48
         prefix: foobar
         charset: ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789`~!@#$%^&*()_-+={}|[]\:";'<>?,./
-        s1: favorite band
+        q1: favorite band
-        s2: city born
+        q2: city born

-    The `s1`..`sN` fields are used to give unique answers to secret questions used for password recovery.
+    The `q1`..`qN` fields are used to give unique answers to secret questions used for password recovery.

-3. Without any flags, the password is copied to the clipboard using `xclip`:
+4. Without any flags, the password is copied to the clipboard using `xclip`:

-        $ pwclip.py github
+        $ pwclip github
         Password copied to clipboard for 10 seconds.

     The `-p` flag simply prints the password to the screen:

-        $ pwclip.py -p amazon
+        $ pwclip -p amazon
         foobarGQXlD=sw|~U1JC-fd.dFS$Gio);o)Txm5s{zL~FPvr

-    The `-s N` flag generates the answer to secret question N:
+    The `-q N` flag generates the answer to secret question N:

-        $ pwclip.py -p amazon -s1
+        $ pwclip -p amazon -q1
         foobarB7/*Oc-vP+55s[K9@Duqw<s4L]!q7I%dx:N{)_CW~0

-        $ pwclip.py -p amazon -s2
+        $ pwclip -p amazon -q2
         foobar^W_b$agBVU!m56C~NnKcke3G?#i&@pchg'OSWuW,#L

     Note that the answers use the same settings as the password.